 Surgical removal of the packages is one option.
 But as doctors reported in the Canadian Journal of Surgery two years ago, surgical removal is far less likely than it used to be.
 Cocaine-filled packages can rupture during surgery, endangering patients, and there are other complications.

-So more often now the cases are treated with laxatives and fluids in the intestines.
-The report in the Canandian journal looked back at the cases of 61 cocaine mules treated over a five-year period at a hospital near Heathrow Airport.
+More often, the cases are treated with laxatives and fluids in the intestines.
+The report in the Canadian journal looked back at the cases of 61 cocaine mules treated over a five-year period at a hospital near Heathrow Airport in London.

 Fifty-six of the people were treated conservatively.
 The remaining five required surgery.
 Nobody died.
 The average length of treatment was 2.8 days.